Introduction to Tkinter Menubutton

 - Textvariable: This option enables us to associate a string variable to the menu button.

-- Underline: This option enables underline any one of the characters to the text on the menu button.
+- Underline: This option enables to underline any of the characters’ text on the menu button.

-- Wraplength: This option enables to wrap lines by setting this option to number of characters, all lines will be broken to the pieces exactly as the number.
+- Wraplength: This option enables to wrap lines by setting this option to a number of characters; all lines will be broken into the pieces exactly as the number.

 Examples of Tkinter Menubutton